MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--/Scope-->
 <!--Description-->
-Added in Windows 10, version 1607.
 Allows IT Admins to pause quality updates.
 For those running Windows 10, version 1703 or later, we recommend that you use *Update/PauseQualityUpdatesStartTime* instead.

 <!--/Description-->
 <!--ADMXMapped-->